expo/expo/packages/expo-module-scripts/README.md

 Besides, running `yarn prepare` script will also synchronize optional files from `expo-module-scripts` when the file is present and contains the `@generated` pattern:

-- [`source-login-scripts.sh`](./templates/scripts/source-login-scripts.sh): An Xcode build phase script helper for Node.js binary resolution.
-For example, we need to source login shell configs for `nvm`.
+- [`with-node.sh`](./templates/scripts/with-node.sh): An Xcode build phase script helper for Node.js binary resolution.
+To load Node.js binary from react-native project's `.xcode.env` or `.xcode.env.local` files.

 ### 🔌 Config Plugin